Pseudorizer/loc0CoreMatrixClient/README.md

 Filename to be used when sending the file, this does not change the filename if someone downloads the file

 ---
+`string:Description`

+Description to be used for the file, defaults to the filename

+---
 `string:Type`

 Type of the message being sent I.E. m.image, m.file etc.